 * * *

-Musical sounds came from the creature as it walked slowly toward him.
-The sounds were soft and soothing, calming him.
-It was very confusing.
-The creature looked like one of the herd, yet it was smaller and thinner.
-The red covering ended at the neck and wrists and did not look like skin.
+Musical sounds came from the creature as it slowly walked toward him.
+The sounds were soft and soothing, and gradually calmed him.
+Confused, puzzled, he could not pull away from those compelling eyes.
+The creature looked like one of the herd, yet smaller and thinner.
+Seeing it close up, he realized it wore some sort of covering that ended at the neck and wrists.
 The creature stopped before him at arm’s length.
-He watched with interest as the wind played with its streaming yellow hair.
-The pleasant face that looked at him was smiling.
+He watched with interest as the wind played with its streaming yellow hair, never seeing anything like it before.
+The pleasant face that looked at him smiled.

 * * *